swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 ) throws(E) -> Result
 ```

-Admittedly, these function signatures are getting unwieldy, and the closure-based calls have never really been a good fit for the real life practices of Swift developers.
+Admittedly, these function signatures are getting unwieldy, and the closure-based calls have never really been a good fit for the real-life practices of Swift developers.

 These functions were originally designed to be used with a non-empty closure, like in the example below: